-We observed that the Group reported a profit after tax for the year ended 31 December 2021 of £14.2m (2020: £14.7m loss).
-This included a profit from continuing operations after tax of £1.7m (2020: £4.4m loss), reflecting the progress made in the printhead and product print segments, acquisition of FFEI Limited and no longer incurring development costs for the disposed 3D business unit.
-The discontinued result was due to the gain on disposal of the 3D business.
-At the Balance Sheet date, the Group was debt free and had cash and cash equivalents of £25.1m (2020: £20.1m).
-The reverse stress testing performed by management demonstrates revenue would need to reduce by more than 30% compared to the base case for the cash and cash equivalents to be fully consumed over the going concern period.
-This is considered remote given the nature and size of the order book and the trading experience of the printhead and EPS segments during COVID-19 conditions to date.
+We observed that the Group reported a profit before tax for the year ended 31 December 2022 of £0.8m [2021: £1.0m profit].
+This includes an increase in revenue from continuing operations from £59.3m for the year ended 31 December 2021 to £72.8m for the year ended 31 December 2022.
+The reverse stress testing performed by management demonstrates revenue would need to reduce by more than 25% compared to the base case for the cash and cash equivalents to be fully consumed over the going concern period and would require both revenues and margins to be below the current year actuals.
+This is considered remote by management given the nature and size of the order book and the trading experience of the printhead and EPS segments during COVID-19 conditions to date.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group and parent company's ability to continue as a going concern for the period to 30 June 2023.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group and parent company's ability to continue as a going concern for a period to 30 June 2024.

-In relation to the Group and parent company's reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.
+In relation to the group and parent company's reporting on how they have applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.

 Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Group's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the group's ability to continue as a going concern.